 The diamond is a transparent crystal composed of carbon atoms in a tetrahedron structure.
 Diamonds have diverse applications, thanks to the exceptional physical characteristics of the material from which they are made.
 The most relevant characteristics are extreme hardness, the index of refraction of light, high thermal conductivity, with a fusion point of 3,820 K. The diamond became important in jewellery due to its capacity to preserve its polished appearance for long periods.
 Only a diamond is capable of scratching another diamond, and so it can be worn every day without worrying about suffering any damage.
 The round shape of the diamond is the most famous and most widely used in the world of jewellery.
 The brilliant diamond cut indicates a diamond with 57 facets.
 The great popularity of this cut has led to a misunderstanding: the public tends to identify the terms brilliant and diamond as if they are the same thing.
 In practice the term brilliant, if used alone, only identifies the diamond with the round cut.
 There are, however, many other precious stones that can have a brilliant cut, for example topaz, rubies and sapphires.

-A fancy color diamond of moderate tone will be assigned a grade according to its overall face up appearance.
+A fancy colour diamond of moderate tone will be assigned a grade according to its overall face up appearance.
 These grades are Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid, Fancy Dark and Fancy Deep.

 Blue diamonds